webgriffe/ghost-inspector-anywhere/README.md

 ## TODO

-* Allow to configure Ghost Inspector (API key and organization ID) with env vars and/or CLI arguments
 * Allow to configure ngrok tunnel with config file (but watchout for [this issue](https://github.com/bubenshchykov/ngrok/issues/197)
 * Better handling of failed test (dump debug info somewhere)
 * Allow to install through npm